awsdocs/amazon-ec2-user-guide/doc_source/spot-bid-status.md

 `fulfilled`
 The Spot request is `active`, and Amazon EC2 is launching your Spot Instances\.

+`instance-stopped-by-price`
+Your instance was stopped because the Spot price exceeded your maximum price\.

+`instance-stopped-by-user`
+Your instance was stopped because a user ran shutdown \-h from the instance\.

+`instance-stopped-capacity-oversubscribed`
+Your instance was stopped because the number of Spot requests with maximum prices equal to or higher than the Spot price exceeded the available capacity in this Spot Instance pool\. \(Note that the Spot price might not have changed\.\)

+`instance-stopped-no-capacity`
+Your instance was stopped because there was no longer enough Spot capacity available for the instance\.

 `instance-terminated-by-price`
-The Spot price exceeds your maximum price\.
+Your instance was terminated because the Spot price exceeded your maximum price\.
 If your request is persistent, the process restarts, so your request is pending evaluation\.

 `instance-terminated-by-service`
 Your instance was terminated from a stopped state\.